How to Get Structured Output From Any LLM Using sinc-LLM

 For CSV output: "CSV format, comma-separated, first row is headers.
 Headers: id,name,category,price,in_stock.
 No quotes unless field contains commas.
 No trailing newline."

-Even with API-level format enforcement, you still need the other 5 bands from sinc-LLM to control WHAT goes into the structured output.
-Format enforcement without content specification gives you valid JSON full of hallucinated data.
+Even when the API enforces the format, you still need the other 5 bands from sinc-LLM to control what goes inside the output.
+Format without content spec gives you valid JSON full of made-up data.

-"Here is the JSON you requested:" followed by the JSON followed by "Let me know if you need any changes!"
+The model says "Here is the JSON you requested:" then gives the JSON then adds "Let me know if you need any changes!"

 Fix: CONSTRAINTS: "Output ONLY raw JSON.
 No text before or after.
 No markdown fences.
 First character must be { or [."

-First request returns "user_name", second returns "userName", third returns "username".
+The first request returns "user_name".
+The second returns "userName".
+The third returns "username".

 Fix: FORMAT: Include the exact schema with exact field names.
 CONSTRAINTS: "Use snake_case for all field names.
 Do not deviate from the provided schema."

-The model omits fields it deems unnecessary or that have null values.
+The model drops fields it thinks are not needed, or fields with null values.

 Fix: CONSTRAINTS: "Include ALL fields from the schema in every response.
 Use null for missing values.
 Never omit a field."